arc-research-analytics/argc-09.06.23/README.md

 `conda env create -f environment.yml`

-<em>Note:</em> This process may take a few minutes to complete, depending on the speed of your network connection.
+<em>Note: This process may take a few minutes to complete, depending on the speed of your network connection.</em>

 4) Once the environment is created, you need to activate it.
 Use the following command in your terminal or command prompt: